UWOceanTech/Student-Seaglider-Center/README.md

 - Time Series Mission (2025)

 Naming Conventions:
+- Missions are named with their date of deployment YYYY_MM_DD (if multi-day mission only month is noted) and either their location or vessel of deployment.
 - Missions named "shilshole_shakedown" are training deployments and do not aim to answer a scientific question.

 Folder Structure: